-A unique grassy flower plant that blooms even in full shade, lungwort has delicately dotted leaves to display, a refreshing wonder.
+A unique flower that blooms in full shade, lungwort has delicately dotted leaves.

 Key lungwort facts